rohitdatta/ScoreTrack/README.md

 # ScoreTrack
 ==================

-A web app to track dual meet scores for CIAC Meets
+A web app to track dual meet scores for CIAC Meets.

 ## Installation
 This app requires no external dependencies to run after cloning.
 All JavaScript files are pulled from Google's CDN.